Hinrichsta/SP25-CYBR8950/Cameras/Nest-Analysis.md

 - **Platform**: Google Home
 - **Internet Requirements**:
     - Requires internet connection to access all video
-    - Requires connectiontion to Google Cloud Services to access all videos
+    - Requires connection to Google Cloud Services to access all videos
 - **Authentication**
     - Nest account can require MFA, but doesn't by default
     - There is family sharing, which anybody can be invited to view cameras